AishaEvering/FaceVerification/README.md

 ## 🏫 What Did I Learn

-* How to use Tensor flow decoraters.
+* How to use Tensor flow decorators.
 * How to create a custom training step using TensorFlow.

 ## 🔑 Key Takeaways

-This is my first experience with following a research paper's neural network archetecture.
-Some of the cool takeways I got from it where
+This is my first experience with following a research paper's neural network architecture.
+Some of the cool takeaways I got from it where
-* One Shot: The model must correctly make predictionss given only a single example.
-The model was trained on hundreds of images of my face (positive) and randomn faces (negative).
+* One Shot: The model must correctly make predictions given only a single example.
+The model was trained on hundreds of images of my face (positive) and random faces (negative).
 Then the model was given a single single (one-shot) image and validated it against a validation image.
-Depending on the verfiication threshold which in the case was 70% the model verified that if the person in the image was the same person if the given image.
+Depending on the verification threshold which in the case was 70% the model verified that if the person in the image was the same person if the given image.
 * This model used the siamese neural network method that took in 2 inputs and ranked the similarity.